lacklab/lacklab.github.io/_news/2024-08-coopendjr.md

 ---
-title: Congratulations to Rosie and James on completing their Co-Op and starting their internships!
+title: Congratulations to Rosie and James on completing their coop and starting their internships!
 date: 2024-08-01 07:59:00-0400
 inline: false
 ---